m-u-r-r-a-y/ci-project1/README.md

 ## Idea

-Out_Side is hypothetically a creative company that tells original stories for exciting brands, recording artists and film and game studios.
+Out_Side is a forward-thinking creative agency specializing in crafting original narratives for dynamic brands, recording artists, and film and game studios.
+Our mission is to deliver compelling, innovative storytelling that resonates with audiences across multiple industries.

-The aim of the website is to showcase work, inspirations and create new work/ideas from interactions with the users.
+The website serves as a platform to showcase our portfolio of work, highlight creative inspirations, and foster collaboration by engaging with users to generate fresh ideas and new projects.

 ## Why?
-Initially I wanted to create an online playground or better platform that mainly explores a user's journey from arrival to departure in a playful manner.
-I'm interested in why sites look and feel like a 'website', i.e why has a hamburger icon become the standard? and why do we have navigation bars at the top of the page and not the side?
-To explore this the user would be given a series of website elements to interact with, which would produce changes in their journey through to departure.
+The initial concept was to develop an interactive online platform that creatively explores a user’s journey from arrival to departure in an engaging, experimental manner.
+The platform seeks to challenge conventional website design paradigms by investigating why certain design elements, such as the hamburger menu or top navigation bars, have become industry standards.

+Through this exploration, users will interact with various web elements, triggering dynamic changes in their journey throughout the site.
+This experimental approach is designed to provoke thought on how design choices shape user experience and expectations.

-These questions are part of a long format project and this website is the first step.
+This project is part of a larger, long-term initiative aimed at questioning and redefining the digital landscape, with this website serving as the first step in that journey.

 ## Folder Organization: